FNALLPC/cmsdas-ROOT/episodes/03-root-and-cpp-read-and-write.md

 Huzzah!
 You've successfully written your first ROOT file!

 :::::::::::::::::::: callout
-## Will I have to `make` my Open Data analysis code?
+## Will I have to `make` my analysis code?

 Maybe!

 - If you prefer to write your end-level analysis code in C++, your `make` setup will be very similar to this exercise
-- If you are analyzing AOD or MiniAOD data and using the dedicated CMS software, a configuration and build system called [SCRAM](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideScram) is used for this purpose of compiling and linking code.
+- If you are analyzing AOD or MiniAOD data and using CMSSW software, a configuration and build system called [SCRAM](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideScram) is used for this purpose of compiling and linking code.
 - If you only analyze NanoAOD samples and do so in python (see the upcoming lesson pages!), then you will not use `make`
 ::::::::::::::::::::::